RRothfeld/NeverEver/README.md

 updated with info on the answers that have been provided.

 From the homepage when the Add statement button is clicked, users are able to add a statement which is then included in the statements model.
-If users miss any neccessary info, this is highlighted to them accordingly.
+If users miss any necessary info, this is highlighted to them accordingly.